Complex structure on the six dimensional sphere from a spontaneous symmetry breaking: The six dimensional sphere

 The non-existence of a K\"ahler structure on $S^6$ can be reformulated as saying that for any $(S^6, g,J,\omega )$ the almost complex tensor is not parallel with respect to the connection $\nabla$ on the endomorphism bundle, associated to the Levi--Civita connection i.e., $\nabla J\not=0$.
-Or using our physical language: {\it no integrable strong spontaneous symmetry breaking ${\rm SO}(6)\rightarrow{\rm U}(3)$ exists over the six-sphere.} However this does not exclude the possibility that a weak one may exist.
+Or using our physical language: {\it no integrable strong spontaneous symmetry breaking ${\rm SO}(6)\Rrightarrow{\rm U}(3)$ exists over the six-sphere.}

-Our aim is to construct an example here.
-Consider the 14 dimensional compact, simply connected exceptional Lie group ${\rm G}_2$.
-As it is well-known (for a complete proof cf. e.g. \cite[pp. 306-311]{pos}) this group arises as the total space of a non-trivial ${\rm SU}(3)$-fibration $\pi :{\rm G}_2\rightarrow S^6$ over the six-sphere.
-Put an orientation and a Riemannian metric $g$ onto ${\rm G}_2$.
-Furthermore pick a Higgs field $\Phi\in C^\infty ({\rm G}_2\:;\:{\rm ad}{\rm G}_2)$.
-Then consider the theory (\ref{YMH}) on ${\rm G}_2$ as follows:

-Recall that this theory has a smooth solution $(\Phi ,g_\lambda )$ to its vacuum equations (\ref{vakuum}) as follows.
-Let the Higgs field $\Phi$ be an integrable almost complex structure of ${\rm G}_2$ constructed in Sect. \ref{two}.
-Fix the orientation on ${\rm G}_2$ to be compatible with $\Phi$.
-Next recalling \cite{gib-lu-pop} we put a smooth left-invariant ``squashed'' Riemannian metric $g$ onto ${\rm G}_2$ as follows \cite[pp. 12-13 and 21]{gib-lu-pop}: